19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Time of supply: general provisions

-11\.—(1) This section and sections 11A, 11B, 12 and 12A shall apply for determining the time when a supply of goods or services is to be treated as taking place for the purposes of this Act.
+11\.—(1) This section and sections 11A, 11B, 11C, 12 and 12A shall apply for determining the time when a supply of goods or services is to be treated as taking place for the purposes of this Act.

 [20/2010 wef 01/01/2011]

+[Act 52 of 2018 wef 01/01/2019]

-(2) A supply of goods or services shall be treated for the purposes of this Act as taking place at the time when —
+(2) A supply of goods or services (other than a reverse charge supply) shall be treated for the purposes of this Act as taking place at the time when —

 (a) the person making the supply issues an invoice or receives any consideration in respect of it; or